yuzhou2/swagger-doclet/README.md

 ## Example

-An example project using Dropwizard is included in `jaxrs-doclet-sample-dropwizard`.
+An example project using Dropwizard is included in `swagger-doclet-sample-dropwizard`.
 To get it running, run the following commands.

 ```
-$ cd jaxrs-doclet-sample-dropwizard
+$ cd swagger-doclet-sample-dropwizard
 $ mvn package
-$ java -jar target/jaxrs-doclet-sample-dropwizard-0.0.4_carma-SNAPSHOT.jar server sample.yml
+$ java -jar target/swagger-doclet-sample-dropwizard-1.0-SNAPSHOT.jar server sample.yml
 ```

 The example server should be running on port 8080: